GDPR Privacy Statement

 We will be more than happy to help should you have any complaints about the processing of your personal data.
 You have the right to lodge a complaint with the Supervisory Authority, ICO, who are the national authority responsible for the protection of personal data.
 A complaint can be made to the ICO via their website ico.org.uk

-If you have any queries or requests concerning your personal information or how we process it, please contact us at BCM Public Relations Ltd, 100 Pall Mall, London, SW1Y 5NQ +44 (0) 2034 095090 or email firstname.lastname@example.org
+If you have any queries or requests concerning your personal information or how we process it, please contact us at BCM Public Relations Ltd, 8 Saint James’s Square, London, SW1Y 5JU, United Kingdom, +44 (0) 2034 095090 or email firstname.lastname@example.org